 Many systems including student information system (SIS), email, media servers, phone and voicemail are centralized in the primary MDF and services are shared between the buildings.
-Applications that support a variety of "back-office" functions in the district such as PowerSchool (SIS), Destiny (Library Management System), SIF (School Interoperability Framework), Microsoft Exchange (Email Server), Microsoft System Center, Ivanti and antivirus are hosted by the district at our primary MDF.
-However, some of our applications such as Blackboard (our website), OTUS (our data warehouse) and others have moved to the "cloud"; these applications are managed by the district but hosted externally in data centers owned and operated by a service provider.
+Applications that support a variety of "back-office" functions in the district such as PowerSchool (SIS), Destiny (Library Management System), Microsoft Exchange (Email Server), Microsoft System Center, Ivanti and antivirus are hosted by the district at our primary MDF.
+However, some of our applications such as Blackboard (website), Frontline (Absence and Centralized Management) and others are hosted in the "cloud"; these applications are managed by the district but hosted externally in data centers owned and operated by a service provider.